Last updated on December 2nd, 2023 at 11:45 am

 They are playing, enjoying, learning, etc.

+Contributed by: Caution!
+Twins At Play, an amazing blog about fun times with your twinnies.
 Thank you to our contributing blogger Kristen.
 Her blog Caution!
 Twins At Play is her life with Graham and Parker, her 3 1/2 year old Fraternal Twin boys and their three older Siblings… Haley (15), Cameron (13), and Mackenna(11).